 (three times), IAFA Crawford Award, and Hugo Award.
 Kij is

 & Fantasy Novel Writing Workshops as well as a number of other regular-semester writing and fantasy-related courses at KU,

 Ruth Lichtwardt has worked with SF Centersince its earliest days, and

 currently serves as Events Coordinator for the

-and other Center events.
+and other SF Center events.
 As a KU student, Ruth took several of Jim Gunn's writing classes and later

 initiated the tradition of the annual Conference book-signing while

 working as a trade-book buyer in the KU Union bookstore.
 She is active in Kansas